microsoft/datashaper/javascript/schema/docs/report/schema.api.md

     RegularExpression = "regex",
     // (undocumented)
     StartsWith = "starts with"
 }

+// Warning: (ae-missing-release-tag) "SummarizeArgs" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export interface SummarizeArgs extends InputColumnArgs, OutputColumnArgs {
+}

 // Warning: (ae-missing-release-tag) "TableBundleSchema" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)